korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 * **IOTC_CONNECTION_STATE_OPENED:** The connection successfully opened and TLS handshaking occurred.
 * **IOTC_CONNECTION_STATE_OPEN_FAILED:** The connection failed.
 The state parameter is set to an `iotc_err` that explains why the connection failed.
 * **IOTC_CONNECTION_STATE_CLOSED:** A previously opened connection was shut down.
 If the state parameter is `IOTC_STATE_OK`, the disruption was due to the client application queuing a shutdown request via `iotc_shutdown_connection()`.
-Otherwise, the connection was closed either because of a network interruption or because the Cloud IoT Core service encountered errant client behavior or an expired JWT.
+Otherwise, the connection was closed either because of a network interruption or because the OmniCore service encountered errant client behavior or an expired JWT.

 **`state`**